NguyenHoanKhanh/MIPS-basic-by-Verilog/README.md

 &nbsp;&nbsp;• Optimize some block to restrict the number of blocks too much in the architecture.

 &nbsp;&nbsp;• Add some more instructions to the original architecture.

+## 🧩 Project Components :

+• Architecture built in order :

+&nbsp;&nbsp;• Instruction will be fetching from component external;
+&nbsp;&nbsp;• Decoding to separate address of register necessary and is storaged by register file, if it has immediate value, it will be extend by extention block, and decode opcode send to control block.
+&nbsp;&nbsp;• Register